The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

   - _bookshop_name: cards/twoCols
     title: <p>Comprehensive Trademark <em>Searches</em></p>
     content: >-
-      <p><strong>Our unique trade mark application form taps into IP Australia’s
+      <p><strong>Our unique trademark application process searches IP
-      database before you finalise your application and pay the filing fees</strong> but this search is for exact trade marks only.
-So while we conduct these initial searches, you should be aware that during examination your trade mark may face objection on the basis of similar marks.
-This is where our comprehensive searches come into play.</p><p>If you would like more comprehensive searches, we invite you to contact our law firm, brandU Legal.
-A Comprehensive TradeMark Report can help minimise objections to your mark or possible oppositions by third parties which may not be revealed during an exact search.</p><p>Trademark Monitoring Services</p><p>Once your trademark is registered, you need to police it.
+      Australia’s database for trademarks before you file&nbsp;</strong>but this search is for <strong>exact </strong>trade marks only.
+So while we conduct these initial searches for you, it is important to remember that during examination your trade mark may face objection on the basis of
-      IP Australia does not alert you to possible similar marks which may be filed once your mark is registered, nor will you be alerted to other traders using a similar brand to yours.</p><p>For a small monthly fee, The TradeMark Factory can set up a trademark monitoring services in Australia or any country where your trademark has been registered.</p><p>If this services is of interest to you, get in touch with us.</p>
+      <strong>similar </strong>marks.
+This is where our comprehensive searches
+      come into play.</p><p>A comprehensive trademark search can help minimise objections to your mark or possible oppositions by third parties which may not be revealed from an <strong>exact </strong>search.</p><p>If you would like more comprehensive searches, contact us and we will put you in touch with our lawyers at brandU Legal.</p>
     button:
+      title_button: Contact Us
+      url:
       title:
-      url:
     media:
       content:
       image: /upload/img-trademark-search.svg